Breaking Down the Bankless Backlash

 Here’s a crypto story full of sound and fury that may actually have a happy ending: Bankless HQ, a media brand, and BanklessDAO, a semi-related entity, are discussing divorce.
 And it’s the kids’ fault.

-It’s unlikely the split will be acrimonious; David Hoffman and Adam Sean Adams, the co-creators of the influential Bankless brand, submitted a proposal to the decentralized autonomous organization (DAO) that shares a name.
+It’s unlikely the split will be acrimonious; David Hoffman and Ryan Sean Adams, the co-creators of the influential Bankless brand, submitted a proposal to the decentralized autonomous organization (DAO) that shares a name.
 Right now they just want to talk.

 This is an excerpt from The Node newsletter, a daily roundup of the most pivotal crypto news on CoinDesk and beyond.
 You can subscribe to get the full newsletter here.

-Note: CORRECTION (NOV.
-27, 2023): It's Ryan Sean Adams, not Adam Sean Adams.